auchenberg/cardio/README.md

 If you get installation errors for node-canvas, don't despair.
-It's an optional dependency used by [Assetgraph](https://github.com/One-com/assetgraph) to do some other cool stuff that isn't used in AssetViz.
+It's an optional dependency used by [Assetgraph](https://github.com/One-com/assetgraph) to do some other cool stuff that isn't used in Cardio.

 Usage
 -----